kendryte/canmv_k230/README.md

    time make log
    ```

-This process will compile the software, tailored to your selected board configuration.
+This process will compile the software tailored to your selected board configuration.

 ## How to Contribute to This Project

+---

 This project is open-source and welcomes contributions.
 For detailed information on how to contribute, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.